Procedures for Surgeries/Dentals:

 Intravenous Catheterization & Fluids

-It is our hospital standard that every surgical patient has an IV catheter in place before surgery and given IV fluids during the entire surgical procedure.
-The fluids help provide
+It is our hospital standard that every surgical patient has an IV catheter in place before surgery and is given intravenous fluids during the entire surgical procedure.
+These IV fluids help provide

-support to the circulatory system and prevent dehydration, as well as aid in a quicker recovery from anesthesia.
+support to the circulatory system, maintain proper blood pressure, prevent dehydration, and aid in a quicker recovery from anesthesia.